awsdocs/amazon-connect-user-guide/doc_source/contactflow.md

 # Understanding Contact Flows<a name="contactflow"></a>

-A contact flow is an editable roadmap directing the customer experience of the contact center from the time they enter the system to the end of the contact\.
+A contact flow defines each step of the experience customers have when they interact with your contact center\.

 You can create a contact flow using the contact flow templates provided\.
 You can also create your own contact flow from scratch, using the **Create contact flow** editor\.